sftpplus/sftpplus-docs/src/doc_source/configuration-auth/entra-id.rst

     Only single-tenant authentication is supported.
     Only a single Entra ID authentication method can be enabled for one HTTPS file transfer server.
     When multiple Entra ID authentications are defined, only the first one is used.
-    Get in touch if you need support for multitenant or personal Microsoft accounts.
+    Get in touch if you need support for multi-tenant or personal Microsoft accounts.

+`Client credentials` of type `client secret` is required to identity the SFTPPlus application to identify itself to the Entra ID authentication server.

 Once the SFTPPlus application is registered inside Azure you can optionally configure the logout URL.
 From `Essentials -> Redirect URIs`, define the front-channel logout URL:
 `https://SERVER.COM:PORT/__chsps__/logout`

-No application secret is required.
 SFTPPlus will use the Azure public keys to validate the ID and access tokens.

 From the Entra ID App registrations `Authentication` page,